 - Unit rules

-- enrolment in the 62510 Master of Information Technology and 24 points of Level 4/Level 5 units
+- Course Enrolment in the Master of Information Technology And 24 Points of Level 4/Level 5 units

 - Contact hours